dakralex/algodat-linear-hashing/README.md

    0b01  | 1 | 3 | 5 |
          \-----------/

-#2: Now we want to add 6 to the hash table.
+#2: Now we want to insert 6 to the hash table.
 Here is a step-by-step explain-
     ation of the process.

     #2a: Hash the value 6 with h_1(c)